Role models at Microsoft, Google, GE tell girls that STEM’s for them in new campaign

 - Undead Labs joining Microsoft, but stays focused on zombies

-The centerpiece of the campaign are videos in which the seven women discuss with girls (actresses with an interest in STEM subjects) what they do professionally and what the opportunities are.
+The centerpiece of the campaign are videos in which the seven women discuss with girls what they do and what the opportunities are.
 The professionals are also featured on the campaign’s website, SheCanStem.com, and in individual profiles on Instagram and in more traditional media.

 “When girls don’t feel encouraged and empowered in STEM, we see serious consequences not only for girls and women, but also for the future of innovation in our country,” said Lisa Sherman, president and chief executive of the Ad Council.
 “If we want women at the forefront of the next generation of STEM leaders, we must show young girls that it is possible.”